ssmall41/pi_poetry/README.md

 Each run creates a timestamped subfolder (e.g. `outputs/run-20260506_143022/`) containing `results.json`.
 If `write_letter_sequence = true` in the `[digit_mapper]` config, `letter_sequence.txt` is also written.
 The output directory is configurable in `config/default.toml`.

-### Downloading digits from an online API
+### Downloading digits of pi from an online API

-Instead of a local file, you can stream digits directly from an HTTP/HTTPS API.
+Instead of a local file, you can stream digits of pi directly from an HTTP/HTTPS API.
 Set `digit_source.type = "api"` and point `source_config` at a per-source TOML file that describes the API.
 A ready-made config for [api.pi.delivery](https://api.pi.delivery) is included:

 ```toml
 [digit_source]